dbca-wa/groveR/README.md

 ## Help Files

-All functions within rivRmon have the usual R help files, however the best place to see these and some vignettes is the [groveR website](https://dbca-wa.github.io/groveR/index.html)
+All functions within `groveR` have the usual R help files, however the best place to see these and some vignettes is the [groveR website](https://dbca-wa.github.io/groveR/index.html)